chelzpretz/CompBioLabsAndHW/README.txt

 This is a folder of all homework and labs for computational biology.
-This class in taught by Sam Flaxman in Spring of 2017.
+This class is taught by Sam Flaxman in Spring of 2017.
 This directory will contain a bunch of practice files, and resources to refer back to later.

 The Labs folder will contain work from the Friday lab component of the class.